marcovsuri/quiz-app/README.md

 - Bundle app as .app or .exe
 - Create new lifeline: Another one => allows students to get another question of similar difficulty without losing points
+- Lock screens so that students cannot switch tabs while taking an assessment
+- Store more specific data regarding a student's results on a quiz (which questions were asked, which questions the student answered incorrectly, etc.)
+- Add functionality for make-up quizzes and earning points back